Vice President, Industrial Electric, Inc.

 Jenice directs all aspects of negotiating services agreements with organizations like The Damien Center to ensure onsite supportive services are provided for residents in the HKP portfolio.
 She has been passionately devoted to linking service providers and low-to-moderate income citizens for over a decade.
 Jenice is a graduate of Ball State University and holds an M.S. in Management from Indiana Wesleyan University.

-As an audit leader within Eli Lilly and Co., Nathan leads domestic and international internal audits focusing on ethics and compliance, finance, IT, privacy and information protection.
-Additionally, he contributes to his organization through developing deeper audit and risk management connections with Lilly's research and development functions.
+As a finance leader within Eli Lilly and Co., Nathan contributes to his organization through developing deeper audit and risk third party risk management connections with Lilly's business functions.
 As a graduate of Marquette University, an MBA graduate of Indiana University, and a Certified Public Accountant in Indiana, Nathan utilizes his finance and business controls knowledge and experience to better serve The Damien Center board and community.

 Having come out in 2001 at as a gay youth with little support, Nathan experienced the care of the AIDS Resource Center of Wisconsin, a sister organization.
 The education and resources provided by the ARCW during those formative years was impactful, and Nathan wishes to support a local Indiana organization that provides excellence in care and education to all clients.